ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodleGroups.md

 Moodle Groups are a way of expressing collections of users within a course.
+They may be defined by the teacher in the course participants page, or created automatically during a bulk user upload (for example, from a text file).

 A teacher can choose whether to use, or even to force, the use of groups for an entire course (from within the Course settings page), or for an individual activity (from within the Activity settings).

+### Group modes

 There are three different group modes, these modes allow for restrictions to be put in place for access and visibility.